dottjt/reddit_response/README.md

 - okay NOFAP with a girlfriend?
 MESSAGE
 - libido MESSAGE
 - sex during nofap MESSAGE
 - Is NoFap worth it?
+MESSAGE
-- benefits of cold showers
+- benefits of cold showers MESSAGE
 // feeling miserable/anxiety message - it's not just about stopping porn/masturbation.
 You also need to replace that with something else.

+- need to refactor the regex patterns into logical groups, as well as create certain
 - Don't delete the last user post if it's the last one.
 - Not just toRemove, but I need a filter which nullifies positive case i.e. New to NoFap then don't delete.
 - Target the nofap website, not just reddit.
 Increase your userbase :)